 She became visible by making platforms sound socially legible

-That was a real public role in the years after Facebook's early rise.
+That was a public role in the years after Facebook's early rise.
 Plenty of people knew how to build products or invest in them.
 Fewer knew how to stand onstage, host shows, produce content, write books, and explain why technology mattered in the language of family life, media, work, and everyday behavior.

 Zuckerberg found that lane early and kept widening it.